LJXzz/qbb2022-answers/week6_homework/feedback_kw.md

 2. Insulation script set up to (0.5 pts each)

   * convert sparse data into square matrix
   * find the insulation score by taking mean of 5x5 squares of interactions around target; --> your `up` variable looks up and down, and so you don't need your `down` variable and the average you take of `up` and `down`.

 3. Turned in the plot of the heatmap + insulation scores below (0.5 pts each panel)

+**great work overall; please upload plots and answers to questions for full credit**